learn-co-curriculum/rails-blog-associations-validations/README.md

 ## Migrations, Associations, and Routes

 1. Change migration for Post to include content (make content text to account of character length).
-2. Create migration, model, controller, and views for User and Tag (via scaffolding).
+2. Create migration, model, controller, and views for User and Tag (via rails generate).
 3. In order to create the appropriate associations between Post and Tag, we need to create a join table as well.
 4. Build out model associations.
 5. Be sure to make the appropriate routes.
 For now, they can be resources.